ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "Persuasion is often more effectual than force."
+  "I have learned that to be with those I like is enough."
-<br>— Aesop
+<br>— Walt Whitman
 </blockquote>
 </h3>